The Benefits of ISO 9001

 China leads the way

-China is the world leader in ISO 9001 certifications with almost 400,000 ISO 9001 certified companies in 2017.
-That's about four times as many as in second-place Italy and almost sixteen times as many as in the USA.
+According to the most recent ISO Survey (2024), China remains the world leader in ISO 9001 certifications with over 650,000 certified companies.
+That's more than six times as many as second-place Italy and over twenty times as many as the USA.

 China: